joelfiddes/topoMAPP/README.md

 # Introduction: TopoMAPP

-** WORK IN PROGRESS - not ready for running out the box, get in touch if would like to know more help in setting this up ** This modelling framework combines previously published tools TopoSUB and TopoSCALE with ensemble and data assimilation methods.
+** Project in active development - not ready for running out the box, provided as is with no guaruntee of stability. **

+This modelling framework combines previously published tools TopoSUB and TopoSCALE with ensemble and data assimilation methods.
 The tool can be run in 3 modes:
 - NORM
 - ENSEMBLE